wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 The server generates a Reply message and includes a Status Code option with value Success, a Server Identifier option with the server's DUID, and a Client Identifier option with the client's DUID.

-If there is no reply received within some interval, the client SHOULD retransmits the message according to section 14 of [RFC3315], using the following parameters:
+If there is no reply received within some interval, the client SHOULD retransmit the message according to section 14 of [RFC3315], using the following parameters:

 - IRT ADDR_REG_TIMEOUT
 - MRT ADDR_REG_MAX_RT